d0k3/GodMode9/README.md

 * Get good versions of `aeskeydb.bin`, `seeddb.bin` and `encTitlekeys.bin` from somewhere (don't ask me!) and put these three files into `sd:/` or `sd:/files9` (optional but recommended for full functionality).
 * Possibly helpful info: If you wonder how to backup your NAND, press the HOME button and enter the menu titled `More...`.
 You may also backup your NAND via just copying the `nand.bin` / `nand_min.bin` file in `S:/`.

-You may now run GodMode9 via the X Button (or any other button you chose).
+You may now run GodMode9 via holding the X Button (or any other button you chose) at startup.
 See below for a list of stuff you can do with it.

-## How to run this / entry points
+## How to run this / entry points / developer info
 GodMode9 can be built to run from a number of entry points, descriptions are below.
 Note that you need to be on or below 3DS firmware version v11.2 (v9.2 if not using SafeHax/FastHax) or have ARM9loaderhax installed for any of these to work.
 All entrypoint files are included in the release archive.
 * __A9LH, Brahma & SafeHax__: Copy `GodMode9.bin` to somewhere on your SD card and run it via either [arm9loaderhax](https://3ds.guide/), [Brahma](https://github.com/delebile/Brahma2) or [FastHax](https://github.com/nedwill/fasthax)/[SafeHax](https://github.com/TiniVi/safehax).
 Brahma derivatives / loaders (such as [BrahmaLoader](https://gbatemp.net/threads/release-easily-load-payloads-in-hb-launcher-via-brahma-2-mod.402857/)) and A9LH chainloaders (such as [Luma3DS](https://github.com/AuroraWright/Luma3DS) and [BootCTR9](https://github.com/hartmannaf/BootCtr9)) will work with this as well.
 Build this with `make binary`.
 * __Homebrew Launcher__: Copy `GodMode9.3dsx` & `GodMode9.smdh` into `/3DS/GodMode9` on your SD card.
 Run this via [Smealums Homebrew Launcher](http://smealum.github.io/3ds/), [Mashers Grid Launcher](https://gbatemp.net/threads/release-homebrew-launcher-with-grid-layout.397527/) or any other compatible software.
 Build this with `make brahma`.